viclai/lesion-growth-predictor/README.md

 # Development
 Functionality has been implemented to load the data from the dataset (not included).
-Tools to visualize the data has also been created to look for any funny values or outliers, examine a range of values more closely, and figure out which features seem important.
+Tools to visualize the data have also been created to look for any funny values or outliers, examine a range of values more closely, and figure out which features seem important.
 In addition, methods to help tune hyperparameters and record results have been fully implemented.